tomthesmithy/Soundgraphs/README.md

-# Soundgraphs: a way for blind people to explore mathematical information.
+# Soundgraphs

-MSc IT final project (complete): an interface using a wii-mote to browse audio representations of mathematical information.
+MSc IT final project (complete): an interface using a wii-mote to browse audio representations of mathematical graphs.

+This project requires wiiusej and jsyn_16_7_0